metal-stack/cluster-api-provider-metalstack/docs/BUILD.md

 You now should have a functional manager in [bin/](./bin/) named `manager-<os>-<arch>`.

-### Generate the Metal infrastructure provider yaml
+### Generate the MetalStack infrastructure provider yaml

-You need to generate the "managerless" version of the Metal cluster-api infrastructure provider.
+You need to generate the "managerless" version of the MetalStack cluster-api infrastructure provider.
 This is _almost_ identical to the yaml that is deployed for a regular user, except that it does _not_ deploy the pod which contains the manager.
 This lets you develop and run it locally against your cluster.